 It’s never too early to start thinking about retirement — 30 percent of retirees haven’t saved enough cash –so the sooner you start planning, the better.
-When calculating the amount you need to save in order to meet your desired standard of living depends on where you want to retire.
+When calculating the amount you need to save in order to meet your desired standard of living depends on where

 Earlier this year, WalletHub released a report of the best states to retire and compared each state across three dimensions: (1) affordability, (2) quality of life and (3) health care.
 Then, each state was evaluated against 41 indicators such as crime, cost of living, health, weather, public transportation, proximity to attractions and overall quality of life.